 DSPM provides a holistic approach to data security, integrating several key capabilities to ensure data management, compliance, and protection across diverse multi-cloud, on-premises, and hybrid environments.

-GigaOm’s definition of DSPM begins with identifying sensitive data, which is the first fundamental step in understanding how DSPM works.
+GigaOm’s definition begins with identifying sensitive data, which is the first fundamental step in understanding how it works.
 The GigaOm Radar report further provides a detailed list of key capabilities a robust DSPM solution should offer.

 Data Discovery

 Data discovery involves scanning and identifying all data assets within an organization’s data estate, including multi-cloud environments, on-premises systems, and hybrid infrastructures.
-DSPM solutions automate the process of locating structured and unstructured data assets, ensuring no data source is overlooked.
+The solution automates locating structured and unstructured data assets, ensuring no data source is overlooked.
 This process helps organizations create a comprehensive inventory of what data they possess and where it is stored.

 Data Classification